Deltares/hydromt/docs/dev/dev_install.rst

     $ make dev

 This will create an enviromnment file, create an environment using a packagemangager and install hydromt into it.
-By default the makefile will attempt to use `micromamba`.
+By default the makefile will attempt to use `mamba`.
 If you want it to use a diferent one like, conda, you only have to set the environment variable like this if you're on linux:

 .. code-block:: console